euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron2.md

 ---

 ## Mounts by Printer Voron
-Existing Voron 2.4’s can utilize the Fotek converstion mount or the modified AfterBurner shells offered below which locate the toolboard in the same location as the inductive probe.
+Existing Voron 2.4’s can utilize the Omron - Fotek conversion mount or the modified AfterBurner shells offered below which locate the toolboard in the same location as the inductive probe.

 Github user v6cl posted a video to Youtube that we came across and were impressed by their deployment.
 They designed a ‘skinny mount’ to open up the cooling vents in the toolhead.

-## Clcockwork1 - 2xMGN9 Rail & MGN12 - Afterburner Native Mounts
+## Clockwork1 - 2xMGN9 Rail & MGN12 - Afterburner Native Mounts
-The left and right halves of the Afterburner carriage are modified to accept the probe with M3 screws and heatserts from underneath.
+The left and right halves of the Afterburner carriage are modified to accept the probe from underneath.
 Fine tuning and tweaking credited to garbqgebag.
-Images are for the MGN12 version, but stl's and CAD files for both available.
+Images are for the main versions, but variants (strain relief, M3 screws, etc... stl's and CAD files are available in the repo.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\afterburner-1.8.png" data-lity>